EN ESPAÑOL

 The Therapeutic Benefits of Gardening for Recovering Addicts

-Addiction recovery is a complex process that requires not only physical healing, but also mental and emotional healing.
-Garden therapy offers a holistic approach to recovery, addressing all these aspects simultaneously.
+Addiction recovery is a complex process that requires not only physical healing, but also mental and emotional healing. garden therapy offers a holistic approach to recovery, addressing all these aspects simultaneously.
 The act of gardening requires concentration, patience, and commitment.
 These principles, when applied in recovery, can lead to substantial growth and progress.

 The therapeutic benefits of gardening extend beyond the psychological domain.
 Physically, gardening is a form of gentle exercise that promotes strength, flexibility, and coordination.
 This can be particularly beneficial for recovering addicts, who often suffer from physical health issues as a result of their addiction.